eclipse/paho.mqtt.rust/README.md

 ## Example

 Several small sample applications can be found in the _examples_ directory.
-Here is an example of a small MQTT publisher:
+Here is what a small MQTT publisher might look like:

 ```
 use std::process;